Pelvic Reconstruction / Prolapse

 The National Institutes of Health state that nearly 24 percent of U.S. women are affected by one or more pelvic floor disorders.
-Dr. Samuels offers a number of different options for vaginal reconstruction and pelvic reconstructive surgery.
+It is projected that the number of US women with pelvic organ prolapse will increase by 46% between 2010 and 2050, from 3.3 million to 4.9 million (Sung et al.) Dr. Samuels offers several different options – both conservative and surgical for vaginal/ pelvic reconstructive surgery.
 Depending on the precise nature of your situation, she will recommend the treatment that is right for you.
-Your treatment will always be the one that has the best chance to improve your health and quality of life.
+Your treatment will always be the one that has the best chance to improve your health, function, and quality of life.

-Dr. Samuels understands the effect that pelvic concerns can have on your life.
+Dr. Samuels understands the effects that pelvic concerns can have on your life.
 In short, they can prevent you from enjoying your days to the fullest.
-That is why she works closely with each patient to fully address their concerns in a compassionate and professional way.
+That is why she works closely with each patient to address their concerns in a compassionate and professional way fully.

 Pelvic Organ Prolapse